rschmehl/vplot3d/README.md

 ```

 > [!IMPORTANT]
-> Import `vplot3d` after setting the environment variable `CONF_PATH`.
+> Import `vplot3d` always after setting the environment variable `CONF_PATH`.

-If the environment variable `CONF_PATH` is set, `vplot3d` will read configuration setting from a mandatory file `vplot3d.yaml` in this folder.
-These user settings will override settings defined in the package configuration file `config/vplot3d.yaml`.
-If `CONF_PATH` is not set, `vplot3d` will try to read `vplot3d.yaml` from the current working directory.
+When `CONF_PATH` is set by the user, `vplot3d` will read configuration settings from the required file `vplot3d.yaml` in this folder.
+These settings will override the package defaults defined in the package configuration file `config/vplot3d.yaml`.
+When `CONF_PATH` is not set, the current working directory is searched for an optional file `vplot3d.yaml`.

 ### Initializing the SVG canvas and the perspective

-For initializing the 3D scene, `vplot3d` provides the `init_view` function:
+To initialize a 3D scene, `vplot3d` provides the `init_view` function:
 ```
 init_view(width=600, height=600,
           xmin=0, xmax=1, ymin=0, ymax=1, zmin=-0.3, zmax=1.5,